 East Cambridgeshire District Council will complete an Income (all the money you have coming in) and Expenditure (all the money you have going out) with you and advise you how much you can afford to spend on rent.
 The amount stated is a guide to the maximum amount of money you can afford to spend on rent.
 If you can find a property to rent cheaper that meets your family’s needs this is good news!!!

 Remember, rent is only one of the essential costs of living you may also have to pay bills for example gas, electricity, water, Council Tax, TV licence.
 It is really important that you consider all the costs that you will have to pay to live in a property.
 The Energy Performance Certificate (EPC) can help you to compare the utility costs for living in an energy efficient home, which will lead to less money spent on bills.
-All rents will be based on local housing allowance (LHA) rates, these are based on postcodes so be very careful when you start your property search to check the LHA rate for the specific property address you are interested in and visit the LHA online calculator.
+All rents will be based on local housing allowance (LHA) rates, these are based on postcodes so be very careful when you start your property search to check the LHA rate for the specific property address you are interested in and visit the LHA online calculator (external link).

 Where do you want to live?